Lines of descent in the deterministic mutation-selection model with pairwise interaction: Introduction

-The diploid mutation--selection equation is characterised by a cubic right-hand side as opposed to a quadratic one in the haploid case.
+With pairwise interaction, the right-hand side is cubic as opposed to quadratic in the case of genic selection.
 This leads to a richer bifurcation structure.
-In particular, one observes bistability in certain parameter regions; this is absent in the haploid case.
-While this is well known in the forward direction of time, the corresponding ancestral processes are largely unexplored territory.
-We will therefore first have to establish appropriate concepts.
-Starting from ideas in \cite{Ne99}, we will extend the ASG to the case with pairwise interaction.
-Even though the type-frequency process of the entire population evolves deterministically, the ancestry of each individual is still stochastic and the resulting construction is a specific random metric tree.
-For our purposes, only the \emph{tree topology} (that is, the embedded tree structure) is relevant and we call it the embedded ASG (eASG).
-We show that the eASG satifies a duality relation with the solution of the mutation--selection differential equation; this leads to a stochastic representation for the latter.
-The underlying principle seems to be robust and has also been exploited in some stochastic models~\citep{gonzalezcasanova2018,Cordero2019}\citep[Ch.~5]{dawson2014spatial}.
-A drawback when applying this approach is that determining the type and ancestry of an individual requires to keep track of the entire eASG with its mutations, which is somewhat unwieldy to work with.
-To make it tractable, we will \emph{prune} the tree upon mutation, thus reducing it to its informative parts.
-The hierarchies inherent in the tree will play a crucial role and will be encoded systematically via ternary trees with weighted leaves.
-This procedure gives rise to the \emph{stratified ASG}, which is specifically tailored to our model and is in duality with the forward process.
-It will be our workhorse to understand the bifurcations of the equilibria from an ancestral perspective.
+In particular, one now observes bistability in certain parameter regions.
+While this is well known, the corresponding ancestral processes are largely unexplored and require new concepts.
+Starting from ideas in~\cite{Ne99}, we extend the ASG to the case with pairwise interaction.
+This results in a specific random tree marked with mutations.
+For our purposes, only the embedded tree structure together with the mutations is relevant; it is captured by what we call the \emph{embedded ASG}.
+This process satisfies a duality relation with the solution of the mutation--selection differential equation; thus leading to a stochastic representation of the solution.
+The underlying principle seems to be robust and has also been exploited in other stochastic models~\citep{gonzalezcasanova2018,Cordero2019}\citep[Ch.~5]{dawson2014spatial}.

+The embedded ASG as such is rather unwieldy and using it to derive type and ancestral type distribution is difficult.
+To make things tractable, we \emph{prune} the tree upon mutations, thus reducing it to its informative parts; and we order the remaining graph and exploit a natural hierarchy in its leaves to further stratify it.
+This results in a \emph{tripod tree with weighted vertices}, which we call \emph{stratified ASG}.
+The corresponding process is in duality with the forward dynamic and is specifically tailored to determine the type distribution of a sample from the population at present.
+The stratified ASG is our workhorse to understand the bifurcations of the equilibria from an ancestral perspective.
 Indeed, it will turn out that the random genealogical trees have very different properties in the various parameter regimes.
-Furthermore, we will establish constructions, again based on the stratified ASG, that allow us to trace back the ancestral lines into the distant past and obtain explicit results about the ancestral population in the biologically relevant case of unidirectional mutation to the deleterious type.